CBID2/100-Days-of-Open-Source/progress-tracker.md

 - **Tasks completed**: I managed to get the `pg_config` file and get TOP's website to run locally.
 - **Challenges faced**: Anytime I ran the `find /Applications -name pg_config` command in my terminal, I would not get a response.
 I then learned that I had to download Postgress before making this command.
 After doing this and redoing my username, I managed to run the website locally.
 - **Resources used**: The Odin Project's[OSX Installation Guide](https://github.com/TheOdinProject/theodinproject/wiki/OSX-Installation-Guide) and [Ryan Kahn](https://github.com/shiftyp) were helpful in my success.
-- **OpenSauced Highlight**: My PR for Redhat's supplementary guide go merged! 😄 [Check out my highlight](https://insights.opensauced.pizza/feed/511)to learn more.
-Also, [check out my highlight](https://insights.opensauced.pizza/feed/514) about the explainer page I created for OpenSauced's Docs
+- **OpenSauced Highlight**: My PR for Redhat's supplementary guide go merged! 😄 [Check out my highlight](https://insights.opensauced.pizza/feed/511) to learn more.
+Also, [check out my highlight](https://insights.opensauced.pizza/feed/514) about the explainer page I created for OpenSauced's Docs.

 ## Day 67